 When I relax into the temptations of overeating and overspending--and the clerks at Krispy Kreme and TJ Maxx greet me like an old friend--I feel (by turns) excited, outgoing, energized, busy, clever, liberated, secretive, ashamed, burdened, and uncomfortably full.
 When I strive to overcome the temptations of overeating and overspending--and I eat wholesome foods to satiety, and buy what enriches my life without cluttering my life--I feel (by turns) peaceful, mindful, healthy, content, disciplined, unfettered, wistful, jealous, listless, and peckish.
 If I choose to follow one path, I cannot successfully follow the other path.

-stay on the path...for months, for years.
+The path of eating and spending in moderation will lead to more and better rewards, but...not today.
+To reap the rewards, I need to stay on the path...for months, for years.
 Early on, this path is recognizable only by what's not there: double cheeseburgers with fries, pecan pie with ice cream, Rachael Ray's line of brightly colored kitchenware, a cashmere cardigan with shell buttons and three-quarter-length sleeves.
 Early on, this path looks like the Black Rock Desert, like an abandoned factory, and I feel lonely in such a desolate place.
 For me, the buddy system is an illusion, and a Weight Watchers meeting or Debtors Anonymous meeting is worse than the first day at a new high school.
 This is a solitary journey.

 In my experience, there's only one thing to do: Embrace the solitude.
 Embrace, even, Jung's "legitimate suffering."
 Empty deserts and empty factories are fierce and frightening places, but it's not necessary to flee.
 I can plant my flag here.
 I can brew a cup of tea, and ride this out.
 The rewards are vast, and the journey--even the third or fourth time--is compelling.

 Here, I want to examine the intersections of overeating and overspending, so that I can be attentive when approaching them.
-(Of course, I'm only an expert on
+(Of course, I'm only an expert on me, and I don't presume to know what you do when no one's looking.)

-seeming to fix: (a) cabin fever; (b) marital strife; (c) too many pets, bills, and unread classics; (d) too few long baths, marketable skills, and attentive listeners; and (e) the always-there, never-quite-gone feelings of fear, frustration, regret, boredom, and worry.
+Problem: Both overeating and overspending are terrific (if temporary) stress reducers.
+And god bless 'em for it.
+Both go a long way toward seeming to fix: (a) cabin fever; (b) marital strife; (c) too many pets, bills, and unread classics; (d) too few long baths, marketable skills, and attentive listeners; and (e) the always-there, never-quite-gone feelings of fear, frustration, regret, boredom, and worry.
 Worried about a new mole?
 Worried about failing to embrace Alan Arkin's advice in "Little Miss Sunshine"?
 Worried about not taking a meaningful risk since Jimmy Carter left office?
 Well, I'll feel much better if I start my binge at Taco Bell, swing by Barnes & Noble, and finish up at Dairy Queen.

 Solution: I can take a deep breath, and consider the possibility that my life--as is--can be borne, can be endured.
 I'm sure much of my stress would magically disappear if I had a real problem to deal with, like cancer or civil war.
 In fact, I make myself more vulnerable to stress (and everything else) by not being prepared for physical or financial emergencies.
 So, next time I feel anxious, I'll turn and face the demon.
-If I can't do something productive--something that directly addresses the problem--I'll
+If I can't do something productive--something that directly addresses the problem--I'll embrace the stress, knowing that it's not likely to kill me.

-everywhere: 80-percent off, 90-percent off, buy-one-get-one.
+Problem: Both overeating and overspending are crimes of opportunity, and--for me--the "bargain" presents an almost irresistible opportunity.
+Deals are everywhere: 80-percent off, 90-percent off, buy-one-get-one.
 Here's a coupon!
 Here's a book of coupons!
 Have a dollar?
 Here's three tacos!
 Have five dollars?
 Here's a pink cotton sweater!
 The most difficult challenge is anything that is free: a thick slice of buttered bread at Great Harvest, half an egg roll at Costco, an oatmeal cookie at a health fair.
 And those little snacks--given so generously, so innocently--flip a switch in my head, and thirty pounds later I can trace my falling-off-the-wagon moment to that goddamn health fair.

-everything.
+Solution: As a minimum, I can stay away from clearance sales, bakeries, and the drive-thru window at McDonalds.
+I might also want to consider a less black-and-white approach to everything.
 It's not necessary to deny myself the pleasure of new socks or a coat that fits; it's not necessary to hide behind a locked door when the neighbor girls deliver a plate of cookies.
 I can learn to see the difference between eating and overeating, between spending and overspending.

 Problem: Both overeating and overspending are often preceded by disappointment: in me, in others, and sometimes in the very thing I eat or buy.
 I've resumed bingeing (and/or spent a fruitful afternoon at Ross-Dress-for-Less) when I received an email from a woman asking that I stop flirting with her husband, when I had to remind my sister that it was my birthday, and when my a la carte chicken enchilada had too much cilantro.
 It's crushing!
 It's more than I can bear!
 I've suffered enough!

 Solution: I can acknowledge that disappointment is difficult, and some of us handle it better than others.
 My husband once waited until I was in a cheerful mood, and suggested that I learn to manage my expectations.
-Since then, it occurred to me that maybe I
+Since then, it occurred to me that maybe I want to be derailed: I'm devastated, so I'm allowed to overeat and overspend, right?

-must have that crab-cake sandwich, or those corduroy pants with a 36-inch inseam.
+Problem: Both overeating and overspending are--duh--encouraged by advertisers.
+It feels inescapable, especially late at night when I'm watching TV or surfing the 'net, when my resolve is weakened by the need for sleep.
+I must have that crab-cake sandwich, or those corduroy pants with a 36-inch inseam.
 Wherever I look, someone is encouraging me to eat more or spend more, and it's easy to feel ambushed, and to surrender.

 Solution: Resist already!
 I can see it for what it is, and I remind myself that I already have more than enough.

-so you.
+Problem: Both overeating and overspending are encouraged (to some degree) by loved ones.
+"You should buy that," my sister says.
+"It's eight dollars, it's darling, and it's so you.
 Didn't you have an olive-drab sweater just like that when you were dating ___?" and she speaks the name of someone I loved and lost.
 I cradle the sweater in my arms, harking back to a simpler time, reaching into my purse for a ten-dollar bill.
 Later, we're at a sandwich shop, and she offers to share her huge snickerdoodle with me.
 "No, thank you," I say, and she's crestfallen.
 I love her, and I'm responsible for the dejected look on her face.
 I change my mind about the snickerdoodle, and all is right in our world.

 Solution: I can find a way to love and be loved without overeating or overspending.
 And I can learn to enjoy both habits vicariously: my niece's Victoria's Secret catalog order, a friend's new kitchen counters, my dad's bowl of mostaccioli or cioppino...I can appreciate something without eating it or owning it.
 (And, as a bonus, I get to feel smug for resisting.)